bbarman4u/azure-boards-automate-state-transition-serverless/README.md

     - `"Content-Type":"application/json"`

 ## TO DO
-* Add Steps for building using CI/CD and Azur DevOps
+* Add Steps for building using CI/CD and Azure DevOps

 ## Contributing